adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 SARS-CoV-2-reference.fasta.sa
 ```

 Once we have generated the database from the reference genome, we can compute the second step.
-Here we can define a few parameters in order to locate the reads, for example, number of gaps, extensions, deletions, among others. **We will keep all value in default** but I recommend to play around and check the different outputs.
+Here we can define a few parameters in order to locate the reads, for example, number of gaps, extensions, deletions, among others. **We will keep all values in default** but I recommend to play around and check the different outputs.
 This process will generate a binary file with format _.sai_ that will be used in the final step, in my case it took 56 seconds.

 {% highlight Bash %}
 bwa aln SARS-CoV-2-reference.fasta SARS-CoV-2_exper-SRX9197062.fasta > SARS-CoV-2_exper-SRX9197062.sai